Wondering what NOT to buy at Costco? We're sharing 7 items you should never buy at Costco to help you shop smart and save big on your grocery budget!

 2. Smucker's Uncrustables.

-Chips typically cost about $.21 per ounce at Costco, but a decent sale at your local grocery store will drop them down to around $.17 per ounce, and if you’re lucky enough to have a coupon you can save even more.
+Chips typically cost about $.21 per ounce at Costco.
+But during a decent sale at your local grocery store, chips will drop them down to around $.17 per ounce, and if you're lucky enough to have a coupon you can save even more!

-When I first tried out Costco last September they gave me a few freebies including 2 half gallons ice cream which regularly cost $10.99.
-Folks, to me that price just seems nuts (it was for their regular vanilla) and comes out to $.08 per ounce.
+When I first visited Costco a few years back, they gave me a few freebies including 2 half gallons of Kirkland Super Premium Signature ice cream which regularly cost $12.99.
+Folks, to me that price just seems nuts (it was for their regular vanilla) and comes out to $.10 per ounce.

 - Kirkland's Brand $17.99 for 6.5 pounds = $2.76/lb.